Culture of Peace and Non-Violence

 - To promote a global movement in favour of the ideals and practice of a culture of peace and non-violence with emphasis on youth civic engagement and democratic participation (i.e.: by creating “hubs of peace”);

-Among other information, you will find on this site the complete Programme of Action of the Intersectoral Platform for a Culture of Peace and Non-Violence (including the Platform’s objectives, strategy and modalities, expected results and partners), some fundamental resources, a selected bibliography and a presentation of its Main areas of Action and Flagship activities.
+Among other information, you will find on this site the complete Programme of Action of the Intersectoral Platform for a Culture of Peace and Non-Violence with its objectives, strategy and modalities, expected results and main partners, including some fundamental resources, a selected bibliography and a presentation of its Main areas of Action and Flagship activities.